 This may be my biggest fear about adulthood.
 (Or maybe they all are…?)
 As a college student, I’m constantly around people—faculty, staff, and students.
 God has blessed me with several friends during my four years of college, and I’m happy that He has allowed my path to cross with each of theirs.

 It’d be awesome if my college friendships continue once I graduate.
-Of course, some friendships last for just a season—like your high school years, your college years, or your post-college years.
+Of course, some friendships last for just a season—like your high school years, college years, or post-college years.
 Ask God to provide godly friendships for the post-graduation season of life, whether they’re old friendships or new friendships.
 Don’t cling so tightly to old friendships that you can’t embrace new friendships.

 What I Know